-Then of course there’s the rolling stock for this locomotive to haul: firstly, there is covered van No 40, for which the underframe is ready – re-gauged from 2’6″, shortened to 10′, raised to SR coupling height, and fully braked.
-A local workshop – Special Objectives for the Local Disabled – has completed the body build, entirely in hardwood, with jointing as original, only the sliding doors are still to be constructed.
+Then of course there’s the rolling stock for this locomotive to haul: firstly, there is covered van No 40, for which the underframe is ready – re-gauged from a Royal Naval 1940s wagon at 2’6″ gauge, shortened to 10′, raised to SR coupling height, and fully braked.
+A local workshop – Special Objectives for the Local Disabled – has completed the body build, entirely in hardwood: the van, now lettered and numbered, is at SteamWorks, Southwold, on display., with jointing as original, only the sliding doors are still to be constructed.
 These are scheduled for building in 2017, with all the complex door track and hanger steel-work already in hand, manufactured to SRT design by Peggs of Aldeburgh.
 An unusual part of the heritage train is an additional, static SR van body – No. 13 – which is complete, and in place at Wenhaston Station as a tool shed for the volunteers.

 Secondly, there is a classic high-curved-end open wagon No 41: the under frame has been re-gauged and modified similarly to that of No. 40, the floor is almost complete, and SRT volunteers are currently constructing the body with timber kindly donated by Duncan’s Builders, Reydon.
-Work on the characteristic high curved ends (designed to stop rainwater pooling on the tarpaulin) started on Christmas Eve 2016, with many holes being drilled, and the donated timber cut and treated.
+Only the hinged side doors remain to be completed.

 The third item of rolling stock will be one of the tramway-style coaches for which the SR was so famous: outline designs for balcony brake composite coach No. 8 (including necessary modiﬁcations to accommodate current regulations) are done, with the next step being the production of a detailed drawing set.